Reality Responds: How Feedback Loops Form and Repeat

 When Awareness Enters the Loop

 This is why many people report that reality feels different after awareness shifts — not because circumstances change instantly, but because feedback stops reinforcing the same pattern.
+The loop doesn’t disappear.
+It becomes adjustable.
+I hope this is clear.
+Let’s continue.

 Feedback Is the System’s Language

 This perspective aligns with the idea that perception is an active force, shaping not only how reality is seen, but how it continues to unfold.
+This is very important knowledge, which I strongly recommend you to familiarize yourself with and put into practice.
+And so we continue.

 Why Some Loops Tighten Instead of Resolving